By Danielle DeSimone

 Pulling the critically wounded behind cover from enemy fire, Bowen and Able quickly began performing advanced surgical techniques and providing Rangers with blood infusions with supplies they had on hand.

 While the medics stabilized some of the injured, unfortunately, two of the injured Rangers were losing blood, and fast.
 Unfortunately, Bowen and Able had already utilized all of their blood units for other injured service members.
 Knowing that this was a life-or-death matter, the two medics decided to attempt the Ranger O-Low (ROLO) Titre protocol, in which a volunteer transfers his or her blood to the injured Ranger on the battlefield, with the assistance and equipment from the medics.
-The procedure is relatively new and had never been done in the middle of combat, but Bowen, Able and a volunteer blood donor were able to pull it off.
+The procedure at the time was relatively new and had never been done in the middle of combat, but Bowen, Able and a volunteer blood donor were able to pull it off.

 As enemy fire continued to rage overhead, the three worked quickly to transfer large quantities of blood from their volunteer to two injured Rangers, effectively saving their lives.
 Throughout the procedure and other life-saving techniques, the two medics also continually shielded their patients with their own bodies to prevent further injuries from enemy fire.